Complete Subletting Guide

 - • Incomplete or unclear sublease agreements

-- • Failing to document property condition
+- • Failing to document property condition with photos

 Financial Considerations